microsoft/pxt-adafruit/docs/device.md

 ### Accelerometer

-There is a an accelerometer on your micro:bit which detects changes in the micro:bit’s speed.
+There is an accelerometer on your micro:bit which detects changes in the micro:bit’s speed.
 It converts analogue information into digital form that can be used in micro:bit programs.
 Output is in milli-g.
 The device will also detect a small number of standard actions e.g. shake, tilt and free-fall.